humphd/have-fun-with-machine-learning/README.md

 Repeat this process for both AlexNet and GoogLeNet, as we’ll use them both in the coming steps.

+> Q: "Are there other networks that would be good as a basis for fine tuning?"

+The [Caffe Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html) has quite a few other pretrained networks that could be used, see https://github.com/BVLC/caffe/wiki/Model-Zoo.

 ####Fine Tuning AlexNet for Dolphins and Seahorses

 Training a network using a pretrained Caffe Model is similar to starting from scratch,